0x9ONU/Obsidian-Notes/3 - Junior Year/Summer Research/Reports/Evan's Fellowship Research Integrated Circuits Report 1.md

 | 6      | $$V_{cc}-5V_{th}$$ | $$V_{cc}-6V_{th}$$ | $$V_{cc}-6V_{th} \rightarrow V_{cc}-7V_{th}$$ | $$\frac{T}{32}$$  | $$V_f = (V_T-5V_{th})(e^\frac{\frac{-T}{32}}{\tau})$$   |
 | 7      | $$V_{cc}-6V_{th}$$ | $$V_{cc}-7V_{th}$$ | $$V_{cc}-7V_{th} \rightarrow V_{cc}-8V_{th}$$ | $$\frac{T}{64}$$  | $$V_f = (V_T-6V_{th})(e^\frac{\frac{-T}{64}}{\tau})$$   |
 | 8      | $$V_{cc}-7V_{th}$$ | $$0$$              | $$V_{cc}-8V_{th} \rightarrow 0$$              | $$\frac{T}{128}$$ | $$V_f = (V_T-7V_{th})(e^\frac{\frac{-T}{128}}{\tau})$$  |
+By examining the equations for each region, the region has an effect on both the change in the $V_{th}$ and the fraction of the period that is taken, with the former being linear and the latter being exponential.
+Therefore, they both can be replaced by their own equations in terms of $r$, where $r$ is equal to the region the voltage does not saturate in minus one.
+The generalized equation is:

+$$$$

 # Section III: Differential OP- Amps